PlaneBubble4632/Login-and-Data-List-Page/README.md

 Every time you stop the program delete the data.db.
-If it didn't work the first time try deleting the data.db file and rerunning again.
+If it didn't launch the first time try deleting the data.db file and rerunning again.
 That's all ty :>